In recent years, the Chinese Central Authority has been a model of inefficiency.

 LLS assisted one client with a Letter for Request to take documents from a third-party witness in China.
-The CCA had this Letter of Request executed within 3 months of its arrival in China.
+The Chinese Central Authority had this Letter of Request executed within 3 months of its arrival in China.

 How LLS Can Help

-LLS applauds the CCA’s efforts to improve the quality of its judicial assistance.
-Since 2019, we have seen numerous improvements in the time it takes to effect service and execute Letters for Request as well as an increase in the recognition of foreign judgments, including Article 15 default judgments.
+LLS applauds the Chinese Central Authority’s efforts to improve the quality of its judicial assistance.
+Since 2019 and into 2020, we have seen numerous improvements in the time it takes to effect service and execute Letters for Request as well as an increase in the recognition of foreign judgments, including Article 15 default judgments.